morrislab/rnascan/README.md

 ...
 ```

-The score is in log (base 2) odds.
+The score is in log (base 2) odds ratio.

 # References